wp-plugins/tweet-my-post/readme.txt

 == Description ==

-This plugin allow wordpress users to set their twitter handle and whenever a new post is published, tweet will be sent with post's title, link and it's author's twitter handle.
+This plugin allows wordpress users to set their twitter handle and whenever a new post is published, tweet will be sent with post's title, link and it's author's twitter handle.
 A sample tweet would be "POST_TITLE - POST_LINK by @AUTHOR" .
 If Author has not set any handle, only POST_TITLE & POST_LINK are tweeted.